marmelab/coPostgresQuery/README.md

 #### Configuration

 - table: the table name
-- idFields: list of key fields used to select the entity (default: `id`)
+- idField: the field to use to select each document (default: `id`)
+- idFields: array of idField, to use in place of idField if table has several ids.
 - returnFields: list of fields retrieved by the query

 #### Parameters

-- ids: either a single value for a single id, or a literal for several id:`{ id1: value, id2: otherValue }`
+- ids: either a single value for a single id, or a literal for several id:`{ id1: value, id2: otherValue }`.
+All configured idField must be given a value.

 ### batchDelete(table, fields, identifier)(db)(ids)